What are Report Filters?

 Then choose the Question, Response Property, or User Attribute you would like to use in your filter and click save.

 Creating your filter will automatically add it to the Applied Filters list, shown in the dialog below.
 You can choose to remove it, apply another filter, or just click Save to apply your new filter.

 4. Run your Filtered Report

 Refresh your report window or click Report Actions -> Run to re-run your newly filtered report.
 You can see that our report below now only includes 623 responses, corresponding to the number of people who answered “Radio Advertisement” to question 1.

 Applying Filters to Individual Charts

-In the steps above, we applied a filter to an entire report, so that all charts were filtered by the criteria “Value for Money”.
+In the steps above, we applied a filter to an entire report, so that all charts were filtered by the criteria “Radio Advertisement”.
 However, you can also apply a filter to individual charts in your report.
 This method is often used to compare filtered results of a single question side by side, since you can copy a chart in your report and apply different filters to each chart.

-To apply filters to a single chart, follow steps 1 & 2 above.
+To apply filters to a single chart, follow step 1 above to create an unfiltered report.

-Select the chart you want to apply the filter to.
-Click the Filters for that chart.
-Choose the filter you want to apply and click Apply Filter.
+Then select the chart you want to apply the filter to.
+Click the Filters tab for that chart.
+Either click +Filter to create a new filter, or choose the existing filter you want to apply and click Apply Filters.

-Run your report and ONLY the chart that you applied the filter to will be filter.
+Run your report and ONLY the chart you edited will be filtered.
 All other charts will be based on the full data set.